Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Imposed mesoscale eddy velocity parameterization

 where $\Phi=\qty{0.01}{\meter}$ is the barotropic vortex surface amplitude, $\sigma^2=1$ is the dimensionless vortex spread, $\pi_0=3.1415926535897$, and $\Delta T^e = \qty{0.1}{\celsius}$ is the eddy temperature difference.
 Then the warm-eddy tangential velocity at polar angle $\varphi$ is:

 where $\partial \xi/\partial r=- 2\pi / (R L_f)$, $m_0=\qty{60}{\meter}$ is the initial mixed-layer depth, and $\Delta m=\qty{30}{\meter}$ is the mixed-layer depth difference scaled by $h_m$ between warm and cold eddies.
-Note that the first term is a baroclinic adjustment that decrease to zero at the bottom of the domain.
-The velocity components in the original coordinate are $u^t \sin (\varphi)$ and $-u^t \cos(\varphi)$.
+Note that the first term is a baroclinic adjustment that decrease to zero at the bottom of the domain.{Note that the first term is a prescribed baroclinic adjustment, tapered toward zero at the bottom of the domain, chosen to keep the imposed buoyancy and velocity structure internally consistent with the intended thermal-wind scaling in this idealized setup.} The velocity components in the original coordinate are $u^t \sin (\varphi)$ and $-u^t \cos(\varphi)$.
 The velocities for cold-core eddies are similarly defined, with a different sign for $u^B$ and $\partial b/\partial \xi$ and $h=m_0-h_m \Delta m$.
 The sum of all four eddy velocity fields establishes a geostrophically balanced background flow $\vec{U}$.
-The simulations use $\vec{U}$ only to advect horizontal velocities and temperature, and we assume that other advection terms related to $\vec{U}$ are negligible on the timescales and depth relevant to this setup.
+The simulations use $\vec{U}$ only to advect horizontal velocities and temperature, and we assume that other advection terms related to $\vec{U}$ are negligible on the timescales and depth relevant to this setup.{The simulations prescribe $\vec{U}$ as a stationary background that advects perturbation fields; reciprocal feedback from perturbations onto a prognostic mesoscale state is not represented in this formulation.}